Armor Study

 Arm Morbidity following Axillary Surgery for Node-Positive Breast Cancer (ARMOR study)

-• Sentinel lymph node biopsy (SLNB): mapping of the lymphatic system using dye and removal of the first draining lymph nodes indicated by the dye.
-Removes 2 nodes on average.
+• Sentinel lymph node biopsy (SLNB): A dye is used to map the lymphatic system and the first few lymph nodes that drain the breast are removed (usually about 2 nodes)

-• Axillary lymph node dissection (ALND): removal of all lymph nodes within the borders of the armpit.
-Removes 17 lymph nodes on average.
+• Axillary lymph node dissection (ALND): All of the lymph nodes within the underarm area are removed (usually about 17 nodes).

-We have some knowledge about the side effects of lymph node surgery from older studies.
-However, these surgical techniques and other components of breast cancer treatment have evolved a lot over time, creating a need to better understand symptoms for patients treated in modern times.
+We already know some of the possible side effects of lymph node surgery from older studies.
+However, breast cancer treatments and surgical techniques have changed over time.
+This means we need updated information to better understand what patients experience today.

 Contact Us